In his Barcelona travel guide for first-time visitors, Dave shares recommendations for where to stay and eat, as well as fun things to do.

 Thankfully not my Capital One credit card, which I had left in my money belt back at the hostel (locked in the top part of my backpack, which I didn’t bother to put in the hostel locker).
 And it wasn’t really a wallet I’d been using.
 I had purchased a small hemp-made pouch […]

 I’m on the bus to Madrid.
 8 hours, a long haul.
 About last night… I got a bit of rest at the hostel and took the metro to the stadium, Camp Nou.
 It was pretty easy.
 Got to the gate at 8pm, but they didn’t open until thirty minutes later.
-I waited in […]
+I waited in the cold […]

 I took the metro to La Sagrada Familia, the grandiose yet unfinished cathedral of architect Antoni Gaudi.
 Upon exiting the metro station, I turned around to catch my first glimpse of the northern facade.
 Aye caramba – it was hideous!
 I walked around the exterior to the southern entrance where […]